thecakeisalie25/writing-workshop/README.md

 # A writing workshop.

-Made in github, because I like github, and it tracks file versions.
+Made in github, because I like github.

 ## Writing pieces so far:

 ### Poems (poyems)

 1. A poem about a keyboard which delves into the issues of free speech.
-It's incomplete, but you can view it [here.](https://github.com/thecakeisalie25/writing-workshop/keyboard-poem.txt) If you want to see the poem as it was before my first peer conference, you can do that [here.](https://github.com/thecakeisalie25/writing-workshop/blob/493ff302ce2e597ee898698ca31b53a3cb9399c8/keyboard-poem.txt)
+It's incomplete, but you can view it If you want to see the poem as it was before my first peer conference, you can do that [here.](https://github.com/thecakeisalie25/writing-workshop/blob/master/keyboard-poem.txt) [here.](https://github.com/thecakeisalie25/writing-workshop/blob/493ff302ce2e597ee898698ca31b53a3cb9399c8/keyboard-poem.txt)